Royal Oak, Michigan

 Royal Oak is located along the Woodward Corridor, and is served by Interstate 75 and Interstate 696.
 The city has one of the largest downtowns in Detroit's suburbs, and is also home to much of the Detroit Zoo, with portions extending into neighboring Huntington Woods.
+Royal Oak describes itself as the "city of trees".

 History

-Early Europeans in this area near Fort Detroit in the 18th century were mostly French.
-Some traded with the Sauk, Huron, and other Native Americans in the area.
-After defeating France in the French and Indian War/Seven Years' War, Great Britain obtained New France, including Fort Detroit and environs.
-Initially part of British Indian Territory, the area became part of the reorganized Province of Quebec in 1774.
-After the American Revolutionary War, Michigan was transferred to the United States in three phases: 1796, Lower Peninsula; 1818, Upper Peninsula; 1827, Drummond Island, becoming the Northwest Territory, and later, Indiana Territory.

 Royal Oak was named in 1819, during one of the surveying expeditions led by Territorial Governor Lewis Cass.
 A large oak tree at this small settlement reminded Cass of the story of the Royal Oak, where King Charles II of England, Scotland and Ireland hid to escape capture by the Roundheads after the Battle of Worcester, so he chose that name for the settlement.

 Royal Oak was not incorporated as a village until 1891.
 It was reincorporated a city in 1921.

 20th century to present

 Royal Oak developed as a suburb of Detroit in the early 20th century, following Detroit's booming growth as a result of industrialization and its auto industry.

 The Royal Oak Farmers Market opened as a truck market, at the corner of 4th and Troy streets, on October 14, 1925, as a cooperative venture between the then-new City of Royal Oak and Oakland County, Michigan.
 There were still numerous farmers in the county.
 The present structure, at the corner of 11 Mile Road and Troy Street, is adjacent to the 44th District Court.
 It was erected in the spring of 1927 and dedicated July 1 of that year.

 In the 1920s, Father Charles Coughlin, a Canadian Catholic priest who relocated to Detroit, became the founding pastor of the Shrine of the Little Flower, now a prominent landmark in the city.
 Through his ministry, he raised funds to build the present limestone church complex and tower.
 Initially he broadcast religious speeches from this site.

 During the 1930s, his broadcasts became more political.
 He initially supported President Franklin D. Roosevelt, then opposed him and promoted the causes of the fascist leaders of Germany and Italy.
 The Roosevelt administration closed down his radio operation after the outbreak of World War II, with support from the Catholic hierarchy.
 Coughlin had developed national political influence and had an increasingly anti-semitic message, at a time when Jewish people were being severely persecuted in Germany.